Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Numerical experiments

 \subsection{Using $\CBC$ under $\FF_3$}

 In order to bypass the weakness of $\CBC$ outlined in \cref{sec:Limitations of the inner approximations} we will work with a simplified, sparse, conic reformulation given by

-The fact that this is in fact a valid reformulation and not just a lower bound can be deduced from \cref{thm:KimsGeneralGeometricApproach} by choosing $\mathbb{H}$ to be the hyperplane corresponding to the one linear constraint that is present in (\ref{eqn:F3CBC}), and $\mathbb{J}$ to be all of $\CMP$.
+Note, that we cannot apply \cref{thm:DecomposableQCQPExactCMPReformulation} directly here since the single quadratic constraint does not fulfill the assumption of the theorem as it can, after the constant is put on the left-hand side, take both positive and negative values over the remaining feasible set.
+However, the fact that this is in fact a valid reformulation and not just a lower bound can be deduced from \cref{thm:KimsGeneralGeometricApproach} by choosing $\mathbb{H}$ to be the hyperplane corresponding to the one linear constraint that is present in (\ref{eqn:F3CBC}), and $\mathbb{J}$ to be all of $\CMP$.
 The boundedness of $\mathbb{J}\cap\mathbb{H}$ follows from the fact that the identity matrix $\Ib$ is positive definite.
 In this reformulation $\x$ is absent so that the problem lined out in \cref{sec:Limitations of the inner approximations} is mute.
 Of course, this comes at the cost, of having merely a single upper bound given by the optimal solution of the $\mathcal{CBC}$ approximation.
 However, since $\KK_i= \R^{n_2}, \ \inirgs$ we can use the fact that $\CPP(\R_+\times\R^n) = \SS^n_+$ (see \cite[Section 2]{bomze_interplay_2021}) in order to close the completepositivity gap regardless of the dimension of the problem.
-We also like to note, that there always is a feasible value with optimal value equal to zero, which leads to optimality gaps being equal to infinity if the lower bound is at zero precisely.
+We also like to note, that in our experiments, the lower bound was often very close to zero, which leads to optimality gaps being reported as $\infty$.
 In order to avoid this inconvenience we added 1 as a constant to the objective function.